Introduction to Transformers: an NLP Perspective: Efficient Models

 It is interesting to approximate $\mathbf{A}$ in a fashion analogous to $K(\cdot,\cdot)$ in kernel methods.
-To illustrate, note in Eq. (\ref{eq:low-dim-self-attetention-decoder-softmax}) $\mathbf{A}$ is a fraction denoting the normalized attention weights.
+To illustrate, note in Eq. (\ref{eq:low-dim-self-attetention-decoder-softmax}) $\mathbf{A}$ represents normalized attention weights.
 The numerator can be written in the form

 Here $\mathrm{Mask}(\cdot)$ is a function which has the same effect as using the additive masking variable $\mathbf{M}$.
 Then, $\mathbf{A}$ can be expressed as